P: Pablo - Patino

 What is it about wrestling and gypsies.
 We had Pedro the Gypsy, Gypsy Benito, Gino the Gypsy and at least three of Pablo The Gyspy.
 Of course the one thing they had in common was that none of them were actually gypsies.
 Do not confuse any of our Pablo trio with Pedro the Gypsy, he was Gordon Allen and a different person.

-For the independent promoters there was another Pablo from Yorkshire, Tony Kaye remembers, "I wrestled him a few times, the one from Bradford that is.
+For the independent promoters there was another Pablo from Yorkshire, Tony Kaye remembers, "I wrestled him a few times, the one from Yorkshire that is.
 A good lad and a pleasure to work with.
 It was said that he was the uncle to one of a pop group from Bradford."
-Please get in touch if you can provide more information

 Activity suggests a Midlands based middleweight of 1961-62, though we do have a record of working in the North East for Don Robinson. .
 We would like further information.

 Son of wrestler Johnny Mack this Liverpudlian was one of the under-rated men of the golden era, failing to receive the recognition he deserved from the major promoters.
 In the 1960s and 1970s Joint Promotions expected their wrestlers to work exclusively for themselves and readily stopped bookings for those who had the audacity to accept simultaneous bookings for the opposition promoters.
 Some wrestlers tried working their way around these restrictions and, if memory serves us right, that is how Johnny Palance became a man with two names, using the name Johnny Locke in Joint Promotion rings.